Django-ml-ui/django-machine-learning-user-interface/README.md

   1.5.
 Open up the files on a code editor e.g. VsCode.
   <br/>

   1.6.
-Intall project requirments by running `pip install -r requirements.txt` on the comand prompt.
+Install project requirements by running `pip install -r requirements.txt` on the command prompt.
   <br/>
   <br/>